Diamondbacks vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers take on the Arizona Diamondbacks and starter Merrill Kelly on Tuesday at 10:10 PM ET at Dodger Stadium.
+Mookie Betts and Corbin Carroll will be among the stars on display when the Los Angeles Dodgers play the Arizona Diamondbacks on Wednesday at 10:10 PM ET, at Dodger Stadium.

-The Dodgers have been listed as -210 moneyline favorites in this matchup with the Diamondbacks (+170).
-The total is 8 runs for this contest (with -115 odds to hit the over and -105 odds on the under).
+The Dodgers have been listed as -165 moneyline favorites in this matchup with the Diamondbacks (+140).
+The total for the game has been set at 10 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.